conan-io/conan-io.github.io/_posts/2020-07-17-New-conan-release-1-27.markdown

 the [changelog](https://docs.conan.io/en/latest/changelog.html) for the complete list.

 We are looking forward to hearing your feedback.
-Please upgrade and submit your questions to https://github.com/conan-io/conan/issues.
+Please upgrade and submit your questions to [Github issues](https://github.com/conan-io/conan/issues).
 Enjoy Conan 1.27!